AlisonV2/av2-docker-elective/README.md

 ## Problems I've ran into

-- ENV variables not loading, even with dotenv or env_files
+- ENV variables not loading, even with dotenv or env_file
 - Mongo wouldn't connect unless the app folder is somewhere in C:/User